ploetz-zeller/symbio-documentation/docs/admin/administration/user-management/users.md

 Users can be consolidated in the same way es users - via the consolidate button.

-In the dialog which then appears, please choose the elements you want to consolidate with the master element and click OK.
+In the dialog which then appears, please choose the elements you want to consolidate with the target element and click OK.

 The process of consolidating user groups cannot be reversed.